-- Create a user group or individual entry for the person or team counsel is inviting to the VDR. - Determine which files and folders the new individual or group is to have access to. - Set the level of permission for files and folders an individual or group has access to (which folders or files they can view, print, download). - Add email addresses for the user group or individual and send out invitations. - After users receive their VDR invitation they can access the contents of the data room available to them.
-Project administrators can review and define security parameters on the project level, which will be mandatory for all project users, including administrators.
-The security parameters can go from a basic 2-step verification to, in some cases, more advanced restrictions based on corporate email domains and/or IP addresses.

-View activity reports of user groups or individuals to see which folders and files are being accessed and by which parties.
+- Create a user group or individual entry for the person or team counsel is inviting to the VDR. - Determine which files and folders the new individual or group is to have access to. - Set the level of permission for files and folders an individual or group has access to (which folders or files they can view, print, download). - Add email addresses for the user group or individual and send out invitations. - After users receive their VDR invitation they can access the contents of the data room available to them. - View activity reports of user groups or individuals to see which folders and files are being accessed and by which parties.